TAGIsNoGame/TAG/POW/HVCC/AI-Narrative.md

 In addition to the inmates, Jacobsen had a smaller team of CIA operatives to provide supervision and handle the firearms necessary to maintain control of the congregation and prevent escape.
 Congregants who attempted to escape were shot.

 ## The Attack
-As the attack unfolded, a conference call was established, connecting various stakeholders including the White House situation room, which provided periodic updates to President Biden, former President Donald J. Trump himself, the Director of the FBI, and the Director of the CIA.
+Just before the attack began, a conference call was established, connecting various stakeholders including the White House situation room, which provided periodic updates to President Biden, former President Donald J. Trump himself, the Director of the FBI, and the Director of the CIA.
 Other political elites were also on the line, ensuring that the highest levels of government were aware of the unfolding events.
 Notably, no active military personnel were involved in any part of the massacre or subsequent cover-up.

 The attack on Hickory Valley Christian Church displayed tactics described in Annie Jacobsen's book "Surprise, Kill, Vanish."
 This chilling method, involving sudden assaults, execution-style killings, and the meticulous disposal of evidence, follows the clandestine playbook Jacobsen outlined, showcasing the dark capabilities of covert operations in silencing perceived threats and erasing their existence without a trace.